jeffreysorgen/golf-club-sensors/activity.md

 ### Future prototyping solution
 - Later can build an obviously better solution.
-- When 100% finished developing with my Arduino Nano 33 BLE Sense, I will be looking into using a different board, and a battery solution will definitely be a part of the research.
+- When 100% finished developing with my Arduino Nano 33 BLE Sense, I will be looking into using a different board for prototyping, and a battery solution will definitely be a part of the research.
   - I am looking for those **2-prong** "magnetic" battery chargers, what kind of battery is in that fit-watch, and where to get that rechargable battery.
   - **Qi coil** is a wireless charging device.
   - **CR1220** is a small, common coin-type battery

 ### Current development solution
-- Connect the USBmicro female from the Arduino Sense to a power source. (done)
+- Connect the Arduino Sense (USBmicro female) to a power source.
-- Use a lightweight **PHONE CHARGER** to serve this purpose during development. (done)
+- Use a lightweight **phone recharger** to serve this purpose during development.
-  - So now I can connect with BLE and be _physically detached_ from my computer!
+I can now connect with BLE and be _physically detached_ from my computer!
-  - Would just need a strap or pocket or something for it.
-I'm using non-adhesive bandages wrapped around my wrist. (see image)
+Would just need a strap or pocket or something for it.

-#### Description of current power solution
+I'm using non-adhesive bandages wrapped around my wrist.

-Now that we can see that it's been paired, it's time to disconnect from the computer.
+### Description of current power solution

-Originally I had to stay tethered to my computer.
+Now that the Arduino has been paired via BLE to nRF Connect on the smartphone, it's time to disconnect the wire tether from the computer.
-But now I have a lightweight phone recharger with a USB connection.
+For this, I am using a lightweight phone recharger with a USB connection.
 I don't use the same wire because the recharger doesn't have the same USB-C connection as my computer.
 The recharger can be tucked into a shirt sleeve or something like that.
-I've attached it to my wrist with a non-adhesive bandage.
+For me, I've attached it to my wrist with a non-adhesive bandage.

 - (IMAGE: battery charger tucked into non-adhesive wrap like a shirt sleeve and plugged in)
 <p align="center"><img src="http://some_place.com/battery-connection.png" /></p>